Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Introduction

-BEM can be more efficient than EM because BEM calculates the forward and backward Bellman equations instead of the forward-backward algorithm up to the infinite horizon.
-However, BEM cannot always be more efficient than EM when the size of problems is large because BEM calculates an inverse matrix.
-We circumvent this shortcoming in MBEM by calculating the forward and backward Bellman equations without the inverse matrix.
-Although MBEM needs to calculate the forward and backward Bellman operators infinite times, which is the same problem with EM, MBEM can evaluate approximation errors owing to the contractibility of these operators, and can utilize the information of the previous iteration owing to the arbitrariness of initial functions, which enables MBEM to be more efficient than EM.
+This problem is addressed by MBEM.
+MBEM solves the forward and backward Bellman equations by applying the forward and backward Bellman operators to the arbitrary initial functions infinite times.
+Although MBEM needs to calculate the forward and backward Bellman operators infinite times, which is the same problem with EM, MBEM can evaluate approximation errors more tightly owing to the contractibility of these operators.
+It can also utilize the information of the previous iteration owing to the arbitrariness of the initial functions.
+These properties enable MBEM to be more efficient than EM.
+Moreover, MBEM resolves the drawback of BEM because MBEM does not calculate the inverse matrix.
+Therefore, MBEM can be more efficient than EM even when the size of problems is large.
 Our numerical experiments demonstrate that the convergence of MBEM is faster than that of EM regardless of the size of problems.

-The paper is organized as follows: In Sec. \ref{section: DEC-POMDP}, we formulate DEC-POMDP.
-In Sec. \ref{section: EM algorithm for DEC-POMDP}, we explain EM algorithm for DEC-POMDP, which was proposed in \cite{kumar2010}.
-In Sec. \ref{section: Bellman EM algorithm}, we derive the forward and backward Bellman equations, and propose Bellman EM algorithm.
-In Sec. \ref{section: Modified Bellman EM algorithm}, we define the forward and backward Bellman operators, and propose Modified Bellman EM algorithm.
-In Sec. \ref{section: Numerical experiment}, we compare the performance of EM, BEM, and MBEM by numerical experiments.
-In Sec. \ref{section: Conclusion}, we summarize this paper, and describe the extensions of our algorithms.
+The paper is organized as follows: In Section~\ref{section: DEC-POMDP}, DEC-POMDP is formulated.
+In Section~\ref{section: EM algorithm for DEC-POMDP}, the EM algorithm for DEC-POMDP, which was proposed in \cite{kumar2010}, is briefly reviewed.
+In Section~\ref{section: Bellman EM algorithm}, the forward and backward Bellman equations are derived, and the Bellman EM algorithm (BEM) is proposed.
+In Section~\ref{section: Modified Bellman EM algorithm}, the forward and backward Bellman operators are defined, and the modified Bellman EM algorithm (MBEM) is proposed.
+In Section~\ref{section: Summary of EM, BEM, and MBEM}, EM, BEM, and MBEM are summarized and compared.
+In Section~\ref{section: Numerical experiment}, the performances of EM, BEM, and MBEM are compared through the numerical experiment.
+In Section~\ref{section: Conclusion}, this paper is concluded, and future works are discussed.